Weight

 Mass vs Weight

 Mass is the amount of matter or "stuff" that an object contains.
 Think of it as how much material makes up an object.
 An elephant contains more matter than a mouse, so it has a greater mass.
+Mass is measured in kilograms .

-Weight can be calculated using this equation.
+Weight can be calculated using the following equation.

 Formula:

 Gravitational field strength tells you how strong gravity is at a particular location.
-On Earth, .
-You need to remember this number for your GCSEs.
-This means that every kilogram of mass experiences a downward force of .
+On Earth -> this means that every kilogram of mass experiences a downward force of Different planets and moons have different gravitational field strengths.
+For example, on Mars , as it is a smaller planet than Earth so there will be a much smaller force of acting on each kilogram of mass.

 Remember: Unit conversions!
 The standard unit of mass is - so if mass is in you need to convert it.